By Pompilio Martinez., M.D.

 Although the S-LANSS survey does not investigate mechanisms underlying neuropathic pain, thanks to a more comprehensive symptom survey for the first 13 surveys, there was clinical evidence of nerve damage (neuropathy).
 The first 13 surveys were filled out by 11 patients (2 patients filled out two pain surveys) among who 10 complained of paresthesia (tingling / numbness) of upper and lower limbs, and paresis (loss of muscle strength / weakness) of upper and lower limbs of varying severity.
 In addition, symptomatic evidence of syncope / fainting was found in 8 of 11 patients.
 Such high prevalence of neuropathic symptoms in this small patient series suggest damage to both branches of the somatic and autonomic peripheral nervous system and hence, a peripheral neuropathy.

 Neuropathic pain is rarely observed in children and much less in an epidemic fashion.
 Of the 23 S-LANSS pain surveys filled out by 19 patients from Carmen de Bolivar, 22 identified pain of neuropathic nature with average scores of 18.6; above the minimum threshold of 12.
 In addition, a subgroup of 10 out of 11 patients who completed a more comprehensive symptom survey reported symptoms consistent with damage to the somatic nervous system with complaints of bilateral lower limb paresthesia and paresis of varying severity.
-Of those 11 patients, 8 had symptomatic evidence of fainting / syncope explained by damage to the autonomic nervous system presumably of neurocardiogenic nature that still awaits confirmation.
-All patients from Carmen de Bolivar who participated in both surveys shared the history of having developed acute symptoms after being immunized with Gardasil, a vaccine against human papillomavirus (HPV).
+Of those 11 patients, 8 had symptomatic evidence of fainting / syncope explained by damage to the autonomic nervous system presumably of dysautonomic nature that awaits confirmation.
+All participants in both surveys shared a history of having developed acute symptoms after being immunized with Gardasil, a vaccine against human papillomavirus (HPV).
 Hence the epidemic of neuropathic pain observed in Colombian girls coincides with the epidemic of vaccine adverse events in this population.
 Attack rates of this epidemic must be investigated by independent epidemiological studies.
 If there is an epidemic of vaccine adverse effects in this population that is accompanied by severe pain, it’s logical to say that there’s also an epidemic of neuropathic pain as reported here since the incidence of the latter is close to 100% in the same target population.

 Many thanks to girls and their families who participated voluntarily in this pain & symptom survey.
 Many thanks to the patient who lives in Bogota who shared her photos and case information and also to journalist Mario Lamo for referring her to me.